-Mr Lindio joined Azeus Philippines as a Junior Associate in April 1994 and was promoted to an Associate in 1996.
+Mr Lindio joined Azeus Philippines as a Junior Associate in April 1994 and was promoted to chief technology officer in 2004.
 He holds a Bachelor of Science in Mathematics from the University of the Philippines - Los Banos.

 Mr Jerry Chua